Crain-32/ghidra-gekko-broadway-lang/README.md

 # Installation

 Copy all the files from the `data/languages` folder to `Ghidra/Processors/PowerPC/data/languages` of your Ghidra installation.
 To use the language, select it in the language selection menu which is PowerPC 32 bit big endian Gekko/Broadway variant.
 Upon using the language, the .sla file should be compiled automatically.

+My Repository is based on the Paired Singles Branch in beholdnec's fork - https://github.com/beholdnec/ghidra-gekko-broadway-lang/tree/pairedsingle-fixes